polygomic/polygomic-edge/README.md

 ## Documentation 📝

-If you'd like to learn more about the Polygon Edge, how it works and how you can use it for your project, please check out the **[Polygomic Edge Documentation](https://docs.polygomic.com/docs/edge/overview/)**.
+If you'd like to learn more about the Polygomic Edge, how it works and how you can use it for your project, please check out the **[Polygomic Edge Documentation](https://docs.polygomic.com/docs/edge/overview/)**.

 ---